Kiarasht/Space-Station-Tracker/README.md

 ===================

 ## Introduction
-An Android application that keeps track of the International Space Station and notifies you if it's determined to pass by your location in the future. (~hour) Given a clear sky, you should be able to see the station with without any types of equipment.
+An Android application that keeps track of the International Space Station and notifies you if it's determined to pass by your location in the future (~hour).
+Given a clear sky, you should be able to see the station without any types of equipment.
 So keep an eye for it. :)

 Not counting minor features and helper classes, the app is mostly present through these four activities and their respective java files.